cldf-datasets/doreco/USAGE.md

 ## Overview

-Due to the size of the DoReCo corpus - ~ 2,000,000 annotated phones - analysing the data is made a lot easier (and quicker) when data is accessed via SQL[^1] from the [CLDF SQLite](https://github.com/cldf/cldf/blob/master/extensions/sql.md) database.
+Due to the size of the DoReCo corpus - ~ 2,000,000 annotated phones (if ND-licensed data is incuded) - analysing the data is made a lot easier (and quicker) when data is accessed via SQL[^1] from the [CLDF SQLite](https://github.com/cldf/cldf/blob/master/extensions/sql.md) database.

 Create the SQLite database by running